QuiteAFancyEmerald/Holy-Unblocker/README.md

 ## More Information

-This project is maintained by Quite A Fancy Emerald and a flagship Titanium Network proxy site.
+This project is maintained by Quite A Fancy Emerald and is an official flagship Titanium Network proxy site.

 - https://titaniumnetwork.org/
 - https://github.com/titaniumnetwork-dev/

-View the official website for more detail and credits.
+View the official website for more details or credits.

-Proxy Sources:
+**Proxy Sources:**

 This project uses Alloy Proxy, Womginx, SysYA Proxy and Via Unblocker which are linked below.

 - https://github.com/titaniumnetwork-dev/alloy (Alloy)*
 - https://github.com/binary-person/womginx (Womginx)
 - https://github.com/sysce/proxy (SysYA Proxy)